Minister Of Finance Meets CEO Of Blackrock

-(MENAFN- Gulf Times) HE the Minister of Finance Ali bin Ahmed al-Kuwari met on Sunday with Chairman and CEO of BlackRock, Larry Fink during his current visit to Doha, reports QNA.
-During the meeting, they discussed many topics of common interest, especially in the financial and economic fields, as well as measures aimed at expanding these joint activities.
+The Minister of Finance H E Ali bin Ahmed Al Kuwari met yesterday with Chairman and CEO of BlackRock, Larry Fink during his current visit to Doha.
+Seperately, the Minister also met with CEO and Executive Board Member of SAP Christian Klein.
+During the meetings, they discussed many topics of common interest, especially in the financial and economic fields, as well as measures aimed at expanding these joint activities.

 Legal Disclaimer: